-Garmin Enduro review TL;DR: Garmin's latest running watch fills another niche gap on the running watch market, adds solar charging and combines the best features of the Fenix and Forerunner series.
+Garmin Enduro review TL;DR: Garmin's latest running watch fills another niche gap in the running watch market, adds solar charging and combines the best features of the Fenix and Forerunner series.

-A typical conversation at the Garmin HQ, trying to come up with the next best running watch idea, as follows.
+A typical conversation at the Garmin HQ, trying to come up with the next best Garmin watch idea, is as follows.

 Team Member: "How about a good mid-range watch?"